feinheit/django-facebook-graph/docs/getting-started.rst

 It might still be a good idea to enclose the ``put_wall_post`` call in ``try..except`` clause.

-Keep in mind that if too many users remove a wallpost that had been created through the Graph API, your app will get classified as spam.
+Keep in mind that if too many users remove a wallpost that had been created through the Graph API your app will get classified as spam.